jtopjian/openstack-workshop/01-keystone.md

     $ source ~/openrc

-Verify it works by doing:

-    $ keystone user-list

 ## The Keystone Service Catalog

 Keystone stores a catalog of services as well as a user database.
 This allows users to query Keystone for what cloud services are available and where to find them.